-- Teachers are responsible for organizing and providing transportation to and from the stewardship/planting site.
+- Teachers are responsible for arranging and paying for transportation to and from the stewardship/planting site.

 - Most stewardship sites are not close to accessible indoor space so we require a school bus be used as a safe shelter in case of inclement weather or in case we need to evacuate the group from the site.
 We will run the stewardship day “rain or shine,” but not in thunder and/or lightning.
 When booking a bus for your trip, please request the bus to stay on site for the entire day.